nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 - `Tag` objects are not referenced by `Person`, i.e. each `Person` has a set of `Tag` objects.

 Operations include:
-- `UniqueTagList#addTagFromPersonList(List<Person>)` - Adds tags from the specified list of persons to the tag list.
 - `UniqueTagList#addTagFromPerson(Person)` - Adds tags from the specified person to the tag list if the tags do not exist in the tag list.
 If there is already a tag with same case-insensitive name, it increments the `Integer` that this tag is mapped to in `tagCounter`.
 - `UniqueTagList#removeTagFromPerson(Person)` - Removes tags belonging to the specified person from the tag list if there is no person labelled under this tag after removal, else, decrements the `Integer` that this tag is mapped to in `tagCounter`.
-- `UniqueTagList#editTagFromPerson(Person)` - Removes the original tags belonging to the specified person to the tag list and adds the new tags labelled for the specified person.
+- `UniqueTagList#editTagFromPerson(Person)` - Removes the original tags belonging to the specified person from the tag list and adds the new tags labelled for the specified person to the tag list.
-- `UniqueTagList#getNumStudentsForTag(Tag)` - Returns the number of students labelled under the specified tag as stored in `tagCounter`.
-- `UniqueTagList#asUnmodifiableTagList()` - Returns an unmodifiable view of the tag list.
-- `UniqueTagList#asUnmodifiableMap()` - Returns an unmodifiable view of the tag counter.
 These operations are called when a person is added, edited, or deleted with `AddCommand`, `EditCommand` and `DeleteCommand` respectively.

 Given below is an example usage scenario and how viewing tag is executed: